JoshuaEgwuatu/Fall-2023-Autonomous-Crawlspace-Inspection-Robot/Navigation/Signoffs/Livestream Camera Subsystem.md

 The BetaFPV camera is a small and lightweight camera.
 It has a higher resolution than the minimum requirement for good video quality.
 It uses the NTSC system, which supports smooth video at around 30 frames per second.
 The camera is power-efficient, drawing low current at both 3.3V and 5V.
 It also offers a wide field of view of 160°.
 Overall, it is an affordable option that meets video quality requirements while being lightweight and power-efficient.

+The C02 Micro Camera is designed to have low latency, aiming to minimize any noticeable delay or lag in its video transmission.

 The camera operates at a DC input of 3-5.5 volts.
 The power consumption of the camera:
 - at 5V, the current is 110mA or 0.110A. the power consumption is 0.55W.
 - at 3.3V, the current is 120mA or 0.120A, the power consumption is  0.396W